yuxuan-bill/mini-snake-game/README.md

 <br>

-PS: don't know if the game is compatible with windows lol.
+This game does not work on Windows since ncurses is not available there.

 <br>